choonkeat/tiny-form-fields/tasks/0003-TODO-hide-show-logic.md

     - [x] Iteration 3: Just display current rule
         - Add text to show current rule ("Always visible")
         - No editing capability yet
-    - [ ] Iteration 4: Just the styling
-        - Style section container and header to match other sections
-        - Style rule display text
 - [ ] Allow selecting which other fields' values control this field's visibility
 - [ ] Support common operators (equals, not equals, contains, etc.)
 - [ ] Support multiple conditions with AND/OR logic